randdusing/cordova-plugin-bluetoothle/readme.md

 * Support for Peripheral/Server role
 * Full support for Windows
 * Resolve all callbacks on disconnected event.
 Currently it's only partially supported.
+* Read and write queueing for Android
+* Long write queueing for Android

 ## Using AngularJS ##